HELL-TO-HEAVEN/ANGEL-HACK-2020/README.md

 3. External Data & Model Files

-4. Other Experiments and Initial Works (Codes are slightly messy).
+4. Other Experiments and Initial Works (Codes are not really organised).

 A brief outline of our final model deployment: